Breast augmentation: Fat-graft breast augmentation

-The operating room time of breast reconstruction, congenital defect correction, and primary breast augmentation procedures is determined by the indications to be treated.

-The advent of liposuction technology facilitated medical applications of the liposuction-harvested fat tissue as autologous filler for injection to correct bodily defects, and for breast augmentation.
-Melvin Bircoll introduced the practice of contouring the breast and for correcting bodily defects with autologous fat grafts harvested by liposuction; and he presented the fat-injection method used for emplacing the fat grafts.
-In 1987, the Venezuelan plastic surgeon Eduardo Krulig emplaced fat grafts with a syringe and blunt needle (lipo-injection), and later used a disposable fat trap to facilitate the collection and to ensure the sterility of the harvested adipocyte tissue.
+The application of the adipose fat tissue as autologous filler for injection to correct bodily defects and for breast augmentation was developed by Melvin Bircoll by way of the fat-injection method.
+In 1987, the surgeon Eduardo Krulig injected fat-grafts with a syringe and a blunt-tip needle, and also used a disposable fat trap to facilitate the collection of body fat and to ensure the sterility of the harvested adipocyte tissue.

-To emplace the grafts of autologous fat-tissue, doctors J. Newman and J. Levin designed a lipo-injector gun with a gear-driven plunger, which allowed the even injection of autologous fat-tissue to the desired recipient sites.
-The control afforded by the lipo-injector gun assisted the plastic surgeon in controlling excessive pressure to the fat in the barrel of the syringe, thus avoiding over-filling the recipient site.
-The later-design lipo-injector gun featured a ratchet-gear operation that afforded the surgeon greater control in accurately emplacing grafts of autologous fat to the recipient site; a trigger action injected 0.1 cm^{3} of filler.
-Since 1989, most non-surgical, fat-graft augmentations of the breast employ adipocyte fat from sites other than the breast, up to 300 ml of fat in three equal injections, is placed into the subpectoral space and the intrapectoral space of the pectoralis major muscle, as well as the submammary space, to achieve a breast outcome of natural appearance and contour.
+The doctors J. Newman and J. Levin designed a lipo-injector gun with a gear-driven plunger for the even injection of autologous fat-tissue to the breast-implant pocket.
+The design of the lipo-injector gun featured a ratchet-gear for accurately emplacing the fat-grafts to the breast-implant pocket; the trigger action injected 0.1 cm^{3} of filler.
+Non-surgical, fat-graft augmentations of the breast employs adipocyte fat from elsewhere in the body of the woman (up to 300 ml of body fat) with three injections of equal volume, is injected to the subpectoral space and to the intrapectoral space of the pectoralis major muscle, and to the submammary space in order to achieve a breast of natural appearance and contour.

-Autologous fat grafting

-The technique of autologous fat-graft injection to the breast is applied for the correction of breast asymmetry or deformities, for post-mastectomy breast reconstruction (as a primary and as an adjunct technique), for the improvement of soft-tissue coverage of breast implants, and for the aesthetic enhancement of the bust.
-The careful harvesting and centrifugal refinement of the mature adipocyte tissue (injected in small aliquots) allows the transplanted fat tissue to remain viable in the breast, where it provides the anatomical structure and the hemispheric contour that cannot be achieved solely with breast implants or with corrective plastic surgery.